 Lenders typically offer fixed and variable interest rates, as well as a variety of repayment terms (which is often based on your credit score and many other personal financial factors).
 The loan you choose should ultimately help you save money over the life of the loan or make your monthly payments more manageable.

-If you only got grants, scholarships, or work-study funding through FAFSA, you don’t have to worry about paying FAFSA back, so to speak.
+To answer the question, do you have to pay back FAFSA?, if you only got grants, scholarships, or work-study funding through FAFSA, you don’t have to worry about paying FAFSA back, so to speak.
 But if you got federal student loans through filling out FAFSA, you will have to pay those loans back.

 Luckily, you have a number of options to do so.
 If you have high-interest loans, consider looking into student loan refinancing to see if you can reduce your monthly payments.
+SoFi offers loans with low fixed or variable rates, flexible terms, and no fees.

 SoFi Student Loan Refinance